snabaj/readme-generator-app/README.md

 ## Usage

-To use this app is very simple, you only need to answer a few questions via the command line.
+To use this app, you only need to answer a few questions via the command line.

 ## License
-This project is licensed under the [Apache](https://opensource.org/licenses/Apache-2.0) license.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing

 Anyone can contribute to this project.

-##tests
+## tests

 N/A